 - Perhaps one of the biggest features of PDO is its flexibility when it comes to how data is to be fetched.

 - Array (Numeric or Associated Indexes)

 - Strings (for single column result sets)

-- Objects
+- Objects (stdClass, object of given class or into an existing object)

 - Callback function

 - Lazy fetching

 - Iterators

-- 3 And there is more!!!!
+- And more!